kcmckenna/swat-the-fly/README.md

 ### Acknowledgments

-Thanks to GA, my instructors & T.A.'s, Google searches, [LogoMakr](https://logomakr.com/) for the logo, and the unhealthy amount of coffee consumed to help make this game functioning properly.
+Thanks to GA, my instructors & T.A.'s, Google searches, [LogoMakr](https://logomakr.com/) for the logo, and the unhealthy amount of coffee consumed to help make this game function properly.